jtdaugherty/vty/README.md

 Saved width tables can then be loaded in one of two ways:

 * Via the library API in `Graphics.Vty.UnicodeWidthTable.IO`
-* By adding a `widthMap` directive to your Vty configuration file
+* By adding a `widthMap` directive to your Vty configuration file and then invoking `mkVty` to initialize Vty

 The Vty configuration file supports the `widthMap` directive to allow users to specify which custom width table should be loaded for a given